joncol/jcon-cpp/README.md

 4. `cmake ..`
 5. `make -j4`

-The build depends on the environment variable `QTDIR` to find the required Qt dependencies.
+The build depends on the build directive `CMAKE_PREFIX_PATH` to find the required Qt dependencies, so if your CMake doesn't pick up on where to find Qt, try adding `cmake -DCMAKE_PREFIX_PATH=<QTDIR> ..` in step 4 above.

 ## Creating a Server